-Ukrainian painters are artist known in many countries of the world.
-Their works are original and their styles are unique.
+Ukrainian painters are artists known in many countries of the world.
+Their works of art are original and their styles are unique.
 Here is the list of the most famous and outstanding Ukrainian artists.

 Dmitry Levitsky (1735-1822)